-Without a doubt, there are a lot of tasks and things in this world that we do that are boring and mundane… but that are also good for us.
+Without a doubt, there are a lot of tasks and things in this world that we do that are boring and mundane… but that is also good for us.

-Whether it’s balancing the books, eating the same meals again and again, or compiling repetitive Excel spreadsheets, these things all have incredible value that can lead to long-term success and payoffs, but while we’re doing them they just seem dull, repetitive and… boring.
+Whether it’s balancing the books, eating the same meals again and again, or compiling repetitive Excel spreadsheets, these things all have an incredible value that can lead to long-term success and payoffs, but while we’re doing them they just seem dull, repetitive, and… boring.

 Now a lot of things can be rewired to become inherently interesting to us – especially if the stakes and consequences change.
 But the fact remains, sometimes you just have to “do the work” when it comes to repetitive things.

 So the question becomes – how do we keep doing the boring things, without getting bored of them?

 There’s the common saying of “work hard, play hard”, and our interpretation of the message behind that is to be consistent in your work and what’s important and to use other activities to balance out the repetitiveness of the boring things.